 Well here’s a shocker, Salsa.
 Probably the most recognized Colombian activity worldwide, Salsa plays a major role in the fabric of this country.
 Everywhere and anywhere has it.
 Although as not infamous as Cali, you can’t go one day without finding somewhere to Salsa.

-Sold everywhere & about every time of the day, it’s impossible to miss or not try this staple street food.
+Colombian Street food is sold almost everywhere and almost every time of the day.
+Tow foods you will see constantly are: Empanadas & Arepas.
 As bad as they are for the body, they are delicious and easy on the wallet.
 Just another way you can stretch your budget here.

 Colombia’s national drink of choice.
 Sip, don’t shoot.
 Slow, not fast.
 Is the motto of this beverage.
 I can GUARANTEE you will be offered this drink at some point throughout your trip.
 I recommend accepting as Colombia’s don’t take to kindly to those who decline.